JosephLeger/Workflow_ChIP-like/README.md

 5. **Filtering and Indexing BAM :** If it hasn't already been done duplicated reads are removed, and reads with low alignment scores are filtered out using **Picard** and **SamTools**.
 Resulting BAM files are then indexed for following steps.

 6. **Peak Calling :** To identify notable regions, aligned reads are then convert to peaks regions.
 This workflow provides two different widely used peak caller, **MACS2** and **HOMER**.
-Both will generate specific peak files, that are then converted into BED, BEDGRAPH and BIGWIG formats.
+Both will generate specific peak files, that are then converted into BED, BEDGRAPH and BIGWIG formats for following steps or visualization.

+7. **Peak Annotation :** Previously called peaks are associated with the gene corresponding to their genomic region.
+In parallel, motif enrichment analysis can be launched, in order to identify known or *de novo* transcription factor specific motifs.

+8. **Association Motif-Peaks :** This extra step can be launched to identify potential interactions between a factor and genomic regions.
+From peak calling results and a provided motif file, this step will generate a fully annotated peak table adding information to the peaks near which the motif appears in an additional column.

 # Indexing the reference Genome